 Sprints’ selection of devices is standard, and includes smartphones running the Android and Windows Phone platforms, Blackberry phones and the iPhone (although its range of basic cell phones is quite minimal).
 Being a CDMA carrier, Sprint may not be the best option for customers who travel frequently, although they do offer dual mode CDMA/GSM handsets.

 In terms of customer service, Sprint offer lots of website troubleshooting and online support including live chat and email, as well as a large network of retail stores.

-If you’re looking for a reliable carrier with good speeds that won’t break the bank, you may find Sprint a much more affordable option the Verizon or AT&T. Although its 4G network isn’t yet as extensive as that of Verizon or AT&T, it’s available in most metro markets, and Sprint offer extremely competitive plans with the added bonus of no data throttling to slow you down.
+If you’re looking for a reliable carrier with good speeds that won’t break the bank, you may find Sprint a much more affordable option the Verizon or AT&T. With the Sprint network being available in most metro markets, their extremely competitive plans should give you something to get excited about.

 Bring your Own Phone